vlandham/captain_z/out/captain_z.md

 _it does,_ thought Captain Spears.
 The thought that they had been bamboozled crept into the back of his mind.
 Quickly, he opened the bag and looked in with his good eye.

-He stood there peering into the bag for half a minute.
+He stood there peering into the bag for a full minute.
 He didn't believe what he saw.

 "Well, captain," Sally Snake Eye finally spoke up.
 "What's in the bag?"

 Captain Spears turned the bag upside down.
 Only a bit of dust fell out and floated to the ground.

 All eyes turned to the little hole that Captain Z had gone through.
-Now it dawned on them that she had never come back through it.
+Now it dawned on them that she hadn't come back through it.

 Spears ran to the hole and stuck his head through.
 He looked back and forth along the cliffs and saw nothing but stone.